Improving Pastured Broiler Operations for Chickens and Farmers: Automating Feed Systems on Mobile Pasture Coops and Sharing the Results

 Project Information

-We hope to develop and share tactics that make automating your pastured poultry operation possible and affordable, while also illustrating that automation can create impactful labor efficiencies and healthier birds.
-We hope it starts a conversation about innovation in pastured poultry approaches that is accessible.
+Our goal was to develop and share tactics to help make automating your pastured poultry operation possible and affordable, while also illustrating that automation can create impactful labor efficiencies and healthier birds.
+Our hope was to start a conversation about innovation in pastured poultry approaches that is accessible for a range of levels of growers.

 Raising poultry on pasture presents a range of opportunities for the animal, land, and farmer.
 Birds have more freedom to roam, access to fresh air, and can supplement their diets with bugs.
 The farmer can control the distribution of manure and work pastured poultry into existing operations to increase fertility and manage pests.
 For farmers, pastured poultry offers an increased market value for their products.